Iranian infant barred by travel ban arrives at hospital

 'Truly a team effort'

-On February 3, New York Gov. Andrew Cuomo said the infant and her family had received the necessary boarding documents to come to the US.
+On February 3, the New York governor said the infant and her family had received the necessary boarding documents to come to the US.

 "She has a fairly complicated anatomy with a muscular VSD," Murray said then, referring to a ventricular septal defect.